 There’s no substitute for popular power.
 Not parties, nor charismatic leaders.
 Direct action means fighting for ourselves: uniting with others and fighting oppression with our own power rather than through some third party.
 A strike is the perfect example: workers use their own collective power to simply stop working until their demands are met.
 Not only is this a more direct and effective means of change, but it’s also transformational, emboldening workers towards a future where they could run their own workplace.
 The same is true of struggles over land, housing, education, etc. Transformational change happens when everyday people discover and exercise their own collective power.

 If we take an honest look at the structures and relationships around us today and ask ourselves: “could this be more free, equal and democratic?,” our answer will almost always be: “yes.”
 If you take these principles seriously, and follow them to their logical conclusion, you just may wake up and discover you’re a libertarian socialist.
 But fear not!
 Socialism is not some utopian pipedream.
 Freedom is possible.
 And admitting it is the first step of the revolution.

 Arthur Pye is a member of Black Rose/Rosa Negra Anarchist Federation in Seattle.
 To follow our top publishing content, updates and projects subscribe to BRRN Letter.

-If you are interested in reading more “Anarchism 101” pieces, we recommend the following pieces:
+If you are interested in reading more on introductory content on anarchism and libertarian socialism or socialism from below, we recommend the following pieces: